Ayms/node-Tor/README.md

 #### Handling the lists in the ORDBs:

-OR_files['abcd'] an array of : [circ,size,type] where circ is a circuit with a peer, size the total size, type the MIME-type of the file.
+OR_files_P['abcd'] an array of : [circ,size,type] where circ is a circuit with a peer, size the total size, type the MIME-type of the file.

-OR_files is used for files or finished streaming.
+OR_files_P are used for files or non live streaming.

-OR_streams['abcd'][N] an array of : [circ,type] where circ is a circuit with a peer, type the MIME-type of the file.
+OR_streams_P['abcd'][N] an array of : [circ,type] where circ is a circuit with a peer, type the MIME-type of the file.

-OR_streams is used for continuous streaming.
+OR_streams_P are used for continuous streaming.

 If 'abcd' is a continuous streaming, the peers periodically remove from indexedDB chunks older than 4 times the window size.